Notebooks-Now/submission-myst-full/article.md

 ## Magma Reservoirs

 > You may [add citations two ways](https://mystmd.org/guide/citations).
-First, you may simply insert a markdown link link to a DOI like so: [](10.1093/nar/22.22.4673).
+First, you may simply insert a markdown link to a DOI like so: [](10.1093/nar/22.22.4673).
 No additional bibliographic information is required for this approach; the reference will be looked up by DOI and added implicitly to the references.
 Alternatively, you may provide the bibliography directly as `references.bib` BibTeX file, then embed the citation by BibTeX key in your text using the `cite:p` or `cite:t` for parenthetical or textual citations, respectively.
 The following paragraph provides an example of this.
 A single paper may combine both DOI and BibTeX citations.

 Studies of the magma systems feeding the volcano, such as {cite:p}`marrero2019` has proposed that there are two main magma reservoirs feeding the Cumbre Vieja volcano; one in the mantle (30-40km depth) which charges and in turn feeds a shallower crustal reservoir (10-20km depth).